-We tested 8 top competitors for edge guards in our childproofing conglomerate of testing.
-Each edge guard was assessed for ease of installation, potential longevity, and how well it worked, protecting little ones from potential injuries.
+We tested 6 top competitors for edge guards in our childproofing conglomerate of testing.
+Each edge guard was assessed for ease of installation, potential longevity, and how well it worked, protecting little ones from possible injuries.

-While childproofing is an essential part of early parenthood, no childproof device is perfect.
-As with all other types of childproofing gear, caution should be taken using the edge guards that you still keep a protective eye on little ones as much as possible to avoid accidental injuries should the guards fail to withstand the rigors of daily toddlerhood.
+While childproofing is essential to early parenthood, no childproof device is perfect.
+As with all types of childproofing products, you still need to keep a protective eye on little ones to avoid accidental injuries should the guards fail to withstand the rigors of toddlerhood.

 Ease of Use

-There isn't much to the edge guards beyond a peel and stick installation.
-No matter which variety you choose, or what style, the majority boast a 3M adhesive backing that universally seemed to work well went the surface was properly prepared.
-Attempting to attach any adhesive product to a dirty surface or a heavily textured surface is bound to fail, but otherwise, we didn't experience any trouble.
+There isn't much to the edge guards beyond a peel-and-stick installation.
+No matter which variety you choose or what style, the majority boast a 3M adhesive backing that universally seemed to work well went the surface was prepared correctly.
+Attempting to attach any adhesive product to a dirty or heavily textured surface is bound to fail; otherwise, we didn't experience any trouble.

 Other considerations would be cutting the edging to fit the desired location.
 While corner pieces do not need modifications, the longer edge parts will.
 Most of the products are designed to be cut to fit, and for the most part, we didn't have any trouble cutting the foam with ordinary scissors.
-The only real difficulty is getting the adhesive backing off and the protector on the edge in just the right location because once it sticks, that is it; even if you manage to pull it off to reposition, it won't stick property a second time, and there will always be a "weak link" area that stubbornly refuses to stay where it should.
+The only real challenge is getting the adhesive backing off and the protector in the correct location.
+Once it sticks, that is it; even if you manage to pull it off to reposition, it won't securely attach a second time, and there will always be a "weak" area that refuses to stay put.

-We recommend you measure twice and cut once, then pull of small amounts of adhesive backing at a time, so you don't accidentally create an un-sticky edge in your haste to finish what should be a simple, straightforward job but, in reality, requires a little more attention to detail.
+We recommend you measure twice and cut once, then pull off the adhesive backing just a little bit at a time.
+This way, you won't accidentally create an un-sticky edge in your haste to finish what should be a simple, straightforward job but, in reality, requires more attention to detail.
 Corner pieces are easier to apply than longer edges, and the small silicone corner bumpers practically apply themselves.
-If your safety situation can be solved with just a single corner piece, save yourself the headache and stick with already created corners.
+If you can solve your safety situation with just a single corner piece, save yourself the headache and stick with pre-created corners.
 Alternatively, if you have a longer edge, avoid using smaller pieces and always use a one-piece solution for safety and easier installation.

-If you use the products as directed in the right locations, they are very effective at prev accidental injuries.
+Using the products as directed in the right locations is very effective at preventing accidental injuries.
 Whether it is the sharp corner of a coffee table or the rock ledge of a fireplace, a tight-fitting edge guard can make all the difference between a nothing bump and a need for stitches.
-The two common ways edge guards can fail is an improper installation where the guard is not being used as it should be or was installed without prepping the area properly, both of which can result in adhesive failure or unprotected areas.
+The two common ways edge guards can fail is an improper installation where the guard is not being used for its designed purpose, or it was installed without prepping the area properly, both of which can result in adhesive failure or unprotected areas and unintentional injuries.

-As little ones find soft things mesmerizing, you might find your child chewing or picking at the guards.
-If this occurs, we strongly suggest replacing any damaged edging as the foam bits could pose a potential choking hazard should children or babies ingest the parts on purpose or accidentally.
+Because many little ones find soft things mesmerizing, you might find your child chewing or picking at the foam guards.
+If this occurs, we strongly suggest replacing any damaged edging as soon as you see them, as the foam bits pose a potential choking hazard should children or babies ingest them on purpose or accidentally.
 Once again, adult supervision is mandatory for babies, even if you have effective childproof measures in place.

-The second failure comes after little ones spend time picking, pulling, or playing with the foam edging that acts as a magnet for some little ones who find the puffy foam irresistible, much like a moth to a flame.
-For this reason, we encourage parents to monitor little ones and redirect them to other activities should the bumpers because too interesting for inquisitive minds.
+The second failure comes when kids spend time picking, pulling, or playing with the foam edging that acts as a magnet for some little ones who find the puffy foam irresistible, much like a moth to a flame.
+For this reason, we encourage parents to monitor little ones and redirect them to other activities should the bumpers become too intriguing.
 Preventing excessive play, picking, or pulling on the foam will increase the childproof device's longevity and decrease the chances of potential harm.

-Childproofing is not a glamorous part of parenthood, but taking the time and effort to use childproofing products effectively can help you prevent potential injuries and even death.
-Little ones on the move will want to explore everything, and while adult supervision trumps any childproof device, we recognize direct 24-hour supervision is a tall ask.
-Finding great edge guards and corner protectors can give you a leg up on keeping your little one safe.
+Childproofing is not the fun part of parenthood, but it is necessary.
+Depending on your lifestyle and your child, you'll likely need to make an effort to utilize childproofing products, which can help you prevent potential injuries or death.
+Children on the move explore everything, and while nothing takes the place of adult supervision, any childproofing can be a huge help.
+Finding great edge guards and corner protectors can give you a leg up on keeping your little one safe from the potential head and eye injuries commonly sustained from falling into sharp edges and corners.
 We've tested many of the top-rated options to help you find the protection you need for almost any application and budget.